 - Bullion Coins Bullion coins have a similar standard of finish to circulating coins.

-- Brilliant Uncirculated (BU) means "as new" condition with no circulation degradation and still shiny like a brand new coin from the mint.
+- Brilliant Uncirculated (BU) means “as new” condition with no circulation degradation and still shines like a brand new coin from the mint.
 Also referred to as ‘BU’, ‘B.U.’, and ‘B.UNC’.

 The coin striking process determines the results of each coin.
 UK mint coin strike rates:

 - Bullion – 250 gold bullion coins struck per hour, 3,000 silver bullion coins struck per hour